Home » San Diego » San Diego Zoo tickets

 The Northern Frontier consists of animals such as the Arctic Fox, Mountain Lion, Polar Bear, Reindeer, Zebra, etc.

-The Outback is a relatively smaller section and displays animals such as Koala, Laughing Kookaburra, and Tasmanian Devil.
+The Outback is a smaller section displaying animals such as Koalas, Laughing Kookaburras, and Tasmanian Devils.

 The two superstars at the Urban Jungle are the crowd favorites Giraffe and Rhinoceros.